English | Español | Français | | |

 Based on the above international standards relating to minority rights, and information received from a variety of sources, the Independent Expert identifies four broad areas of concern relating to minorities around the world:

-- protecting a minority’s existence, including through protection of their physical integrity and the prevention of genocide;
+- protecting a minority’s existence and survival, including through protection of their physical integrity and the prevention of genocide;

-- protecting and promoting cultural and social identity, including the right of individuals to choose which ethnic, linguistic or religious groups they wish to be identified with, and the right of those groups to affirm and protect their collective identity and to reject forced assimilation;
+- protecting and promoting cultural and social identity of minority groups and the right of national, ethnic, religious and linguistic groups to affirm and protect their collective identity and to reject forced assimilation;

-- ensuring effective non-discrimination and equality, including ending structural or systemic discrimination; and
+- ensuring effective non-discrimination and equality, including ending structural or systemic discrimination and the promotion of affirmative action when required; and

 - ensuring effective participation of members of minorities in public life, especially with regard to decisions that affect them.